info-beamer/package-hd-player/README.md

 Have a look at [the advanced documentation](ADVANCED.md) for more information about this and other options possible.

+# Offline

+You cannot use the [Synchronized start](#synced) feature offline as it requires a precise system time across multiple devices.
+This usually requires network access to reach an NTP server.

 ## Problems?

 Please report any problems you encounter using this package here: